helpers/handlebars-helpers/README.md

 **changes**

+* all unit tests now use assert instead of should
-* remove `fileSize` helper in favor of new `bytes` helper, which does the same thing with minor differences.
+* remove `fileSize` helper in favor of new `bytes` helper, which does the same thing, but returns `B` instead of `byte` or `bytes`.
+* JSONParse helper is no longer a block helper.
+It now returns an object, which can be used as a subexpression to achieve the same behavior as before.
 * adds better error handling for path helpers, since node.js errors are terrible.
 We have a better way to handle errors that will be implemented in a near future release.
 * adds inline helper support to `isEmpty`, so it can now be used as an inline or block helper
 * adds `raw` helper